Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     This code does the following:

     - Gets a random position on the map.
-    - Makes sure that no other game object is located at that position
+    - Makes sure that no other game object is located at that position.
     - Creates the **treasure** game object.

 01. Next, call `CreateTreasure` from the map constructor to create one treasure: